carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 {% endtab %}
 {% endtabs %}

-Restart the nodes to pick up the new configuration and endorse the proposal.
+Restart the nodes to pick up the new configuration and endorse the proposal:

 {% code overflow="wrap" %}
 ```